 You need bold flavors to spice up brown rice.
 Turmeric, chillies and ginger along with lemon do the trick.
 But the secret ingredient here is actually the LEMON ZEST.
 There’s a burst of citrus flavor from lemon zest which makes this spicy brown rice recipe simply irresistible!

+Edamame beans are nothing but tender, immature soybeans in the pod.
 A great source of protein, (apart from iron, calcium, omega-3 fats, fiber and a host of minerals) especially for vegetarians and lactose intolerant people, soybeans are best consumed as a whole food rather than processed.
-For this recipe, I have used the frozen edamame.
+For this recipe, I have used frozen edamame.
 You can also use dried soybeans, which have to be soaked overnight and pressure cooked.

 If soybeans or edamame are not easily available or they’re not your favorite, they can be replaced with an equal quantity of green peas, fresh, frozen or dried.
 Use the same cooking instructions as for soybeans.

 I’ve added grated carrots, but other vegetables like French beans, cauliflower, baby corn can also be used.
 Precook them (steam or boil) before adding.